jonathankerth/Oregonized-Designs/README.md

-# Oregonized Design Co. - Custom Clothing Brand
+# Oregonized Design Co. - Custom Clothing Brand (WIP)

-This project is the frontend for [Oregonized Designs](https://oregonizeddesign.com/), a custom clothing brand.
-It showcases the unique products and provides a seamless shopping experience.
+This project is the front-end for [Oregonized Designs](https://oregonizeddesign.com/), a custom clothing brand.
+It showcases the unique designs of Sidney Gallardo and provides a seamless shopping experience created by Jonathan Kerth.

 ## Technologies Used